 Associate Professor of Spanish and Comparative Literature

 Patty Keller specializes in Spanish literature and visual culture.
 She is the author of Ghostly Landscapes: Film, Photography, and the Aesthetics of Haunting in Contemporary Spanish Culture, which examines the relationship between image production, ideology, and spectrality.
 Weaving together close readings of three distinct media from Spain’s fascist and post-fascist periods—documentary newsreels, art films, and conceptual photography—this study explores the interpretive possibilities of visual constructions of loss in contemporary culture.
-She is currently working on a new project titled, Photography’s Wound: Exposing Belief in Times of Uncertainty, a study of contemporary photography, ethics, and structures of belief.
-Her research and teaching interests span the fields of literature, photography, critical theory, political philosophy, cultural studies, cinema and media studies.
+She is currently working on a new project titled Photography’s Wound: Exposing Belief in Times of Uncertainty, a study of contemporary photography, ethics, and structures of belief.
+Her research and teaching interests are located at the intersection of literature, photography, poetics, critical theory, political philosophy, cultural studies, cinema and media studies.
 She teaches with the Cornell Prison Education Program.